-These results have clarified a lot of properties of superflares on Sun-like stars, and we have shown some insights into the important question, "Can our Sun have superflares?".
-However, there remains a large problem that the number of slowly-rotating Sun-like superflare stars ($T{\rm eff}$ =5600 - 6000 K and $P{\rm rot} \sim 25$ days) in Notsu et al. (2019) are very small because of the following reasons.
-Notsu et al. (2019) only used the data originally found as solar-type superflare stars from Kepler 30-minute (long) time-cadence data of the first \sim 500 days in Shibayama et al. (2013).
-Kepler prime mission continued for 4 years, so remains the data of \sim 1000 days of data, which were not used in the previous studies.
-Moreover, Notsu et al. (2019) only investigated superflare stars that are identified as solar-type (G-type main-sequence) stars both in the original Kepler input catalog (Brown et al. 2011) and in the updated Gaia-DR2 (Data Release 2) catalog (Berger et al. 2018), since they applied Gaia-DR2 stellar radius updates to superflare stars originally reported in Shibayama et al. (2013) in order to remove contamination of sub-giant stars.
+These results have clarified a lot of properties of superflares on Sun-like stars, and we have shown some insights into the important question of whether our Sun can have superflares.
+However, there remains a large problem: the number of slowly rotating Sun-like superflare stars ($T{\rm eff} = 5600-6000 \, {\rm K}$ and $P{\rm rot} \sim 25$ days) in Notsu et al. (2019) is very small for the following reasons.
+Notsu et al. (2019) only used the data originally found as solar-type superflare stars from Kepler 30 minute (long) time cadence data of the first \sim 500 days in Shibayama et al. (2013).
+The Kepler prime mission continued for 4 yr, so remained the data of \sim 1000 days which were not used in the previous studies.
+Moreover, Notsu et al. (2019) only investigated superflare stars that are identified as solar-type (G-type MS) stars both in the original Kepler input catalog (Brown et al. 2011) and in the updated Gaia Data Release 2 (DR2) catalog (Berger et al. 2018), since they applied Gaia-DR2 stellar radius updates to superflare stars originally reported in Shibayama et al. (2013) in order to remove contamination of subgiant stars.
 Thus, a certain number of stars newly identified as solar-type stars in the updated Gaia-DR2 catalog (Berger et al. 2018) are not included for statistical discussions of superflare stars in Notsu et al. (2019).
-In summary, the statistical survey of superflares with Kepler 4-year primary data was not completed, and we needed to conduct further statistical analysis of solar-type stars using the full dataset of Kepler primary mission, in order to increase the number of Sun-like superflares stars and reveal their statistical properties.
+In summary, the statistical survey of superflares with Kepler 4 yr primary data was not completed, and we needed to conduct further statistical analysis of solar-type stars using the full data set of the Kepler primary mission in order to increase the number of Sun-like superflare stars and reveal their statistical properties.

-In this study, we searched for superflares using all of the 30-minute (long) time cadence data of Kepler primary mission covering ~ 1500 days, including the targets newly identified as solar-type stars in the Gaia-DR2 catalog (Berger et al. 2018).
-Through this, we aim to create the complete catalog of superflares on solar-type stars using Kepler primary mission data and aim to show more well-established results on the properties of superflare stars.
-In Section 2, we describe the method of analysis, and in Section 3.1 we show the detected superflares on solar-type stars (in Appendix C we also briefly show and discuss superflares on subgiants).
-The flare detection method is based on the ones in Shibayama et al. (2013) and Maehara et al. (2015), but not completely the same as them.
-We use high-pass Butterworth filter to remove the stellar rotation signals so that we can detect smaller flares in rapidly-rotating stars.
-Processes of removing rotation signals for flare detection are done in many studies (e.g., Davenport et al. 2014).
-Using these detected superflares, we discuss the latest view on the statistical properties of superflares on solar-type stars in Sections 3.2 - 3.9.
-Different from the previous studies, we also include the effect of gyrochronology and sensitivity of flare detection, when discussing flare frequency distributions in Sections 3.7 & 3.8.
+In this study, we searched for superflares using all of the 30 minute (long) time cadence data of the Kepler primary mission covering ~1500 days, including the targets newly identified as solar-type stars in the Gaia-DR2 catalog (Berger et al. 2018).
+Through this, we aim to create a complete catalog of superflares on solar-type stars using Kepler primary mission data and show more well-established results on the properties of superflare stars.
+In Section 2, we describe the method of analysis, and in Section 3.1, we show the detected superflares on solar-type stars (in Appendix C, we also briefly show and discuss superflares on subgiants).
+The flare detection method is based on the ones in Shibayama et al. (2013) and Maehara et al. (2015) but not completely the same as them.
+We use a highpass Butterworth filter to remove the stellar rotation signals so that we can detect smaller flares in rapidly rotating stars.
+The processes of removing rotation signals for flare detection are done in many studies (e.g., Davenport et al. 2014).
+Using these detected superflares, we discuss the latest view on the statistical properties of superflares on solar-type stars in Sections 3.2-3.9.
+Different from the previous studies, we also include the effect of gyrochronology and sensitivity of flare detection when discussing flare frequency distributions in Sections 3.7 and 3.8.

-2. METHOD
+2. Method